MOSAiC-Zooplankton-Image-Analyses/maze_image_processing_pipeline/docs/loki.rst

 Here is the example configuration:

-.. program-output:: maze-ipp loki-config
+.. program-output:: maze-ipp config loki

-The example configuration can be generated using the `maze-ipp loki-config` command.
+The example configuration can be generated using the `maze-ipp config loki` command.

 Configuration Schema